planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/concepts.rst

 GeoServer Concepts
 ==================

-GeoServer uses lots of terminology, that can be confusing if you are not used to web-mapping.
+GeoServer uses lots of terminology that can be confusing if unfamiliar.
 This section introduces the GeoServer terms that we will use in upcoming sections.

 Workspace
 ---------